The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Conclusions

-\item The total feedback energy budget is the key parameter that controls the final stellar mass of the halo.
+\item The total feedback energy budget is a key parameter that controls the final stellar mass of the halo.
 Either arbitrarily increasing the SN energy, or accounting for additional feedback channels (e.g.\ hypernovae, Ly$\alpha$ radiation pressure) both suppress the final stellar mass by reducing the dense, cold gas content of the halo (Figure~\ref{fig:gas_fracs} and~\ref{fig:rho_t_hn_lya}).
+Impulsivity also matters, i.e. we find that the HN are more effective at regulating star formation as they inject more energy in a single event compared to simply increasing the energy budget of each SN by a smaller amount.
+The effect is also non-linear in that a threshold amount of energy must be injected before significant differences in stellar mass are seen.
+For our simulations, this seems to occur at $5\times10^{51}$~erg per SN.

 \item Even if most model variations and parameter choices yield modest changes to the integrated stellar mass, the structure of the ISM is very sensitive to these choices.
 In particular, the densities of gas surrounding young stars, and the ISM density and temperature PDFs can vary strongly with the choice of star formation algorithm (Figure~\ref{fig:ism_dens_jean_strom}) or the adopted cooling function (Figure~\ref{fig:cool_comp}).
-These differences directly translate to large shifts in strong emission line ratios that are particularly sensitive to density and ionization parameter (\eg O32, C43; Figure~\ref{fig:O32}, \ref{fig:C43}) and temperature ([O~{ III}]~4363/5007; Figure~\ref{fig:O33}).
+These differences modify the distribution function of strong emission line ratios that are particularly sensitive to density and ionization parameter (\eg O32, C43; Figure~\ref{fig:O32}, \ref{fig:C43}) and temperature ([O~{ III}]~4363/5007; Figure~\ref{fig:O33}).
 Such line ratios are now observable to $z\gtrsim10$ with JWST. \end{enumerate}

 Taken together, our results bridge a necessary gap between high-redshift numerics and the current observational progress following the advent of JWST.
 Moving forward, ISM observations will represent a new and powerful tool to constrain the detailed physics of galaxy formation simulations, offering a complementary angle to obtain a complete understanding of the ISM and feedback across all cosmic epochs.
 This work also showcases the power of accounting for non-equilibrium chemistry and radiative transfer in galaxy simulations, paving the way for future simulations of the early Universe using { RAMSES-RTZ} that can directly be compared to JWST photometric and spectroscopic data.